damianhakert/damianhakert.github.io/source/handbook/index.md

 intellectual property violations

 <h2 id="spending-company-money">Spending Company Money</h2>
+**Regular Compensation**

-1. Dutch employees will get their **salary** wired on the 25th of every month and will receive their salary slip by email on or before that date.
+1. Employees of our Dutch entity (GitLab B.V.) will get their **salary** wired on the 25th of every month and will receive their salary slip by email on or before that date.
+1. Employees of our US entity (GitLab Inc.) have payroll processed through TriNet, and they can access their pay slips through the [TriNet portal](https://www.hrpassport.com).
+1. Contractors to GitLab (either entity) should send their invoices for services rendered to ap@gitlab.com
+   * For 'fixed fee' contracts, it is OK to send the invoice before the time period that it covers is over.
+For example, an invoice covering the period of March 1-31 can be sent on March 25.
+   * All invoices are internally reviewed, approved, and then payment is processed.
+   This is usually a fast process, but be aware that it can incur delays around vacations.

+**Other Business Related Expenses**
-1. Spend company money like it is your **own** money before taxes (since company expenses are not taxed you can spend it a bit more liberal than your own).
+1. Spend company money like it is your **own** money before taxes.
 1. You don't have to ask permission before making purchases in the interest of the company.
 When in doubt, do **inform** your manager before the purchase, or as soon as possible after the purchase.
 1. **File** your expense report 7 days after the end of the calendar quarter.
 1. Any non-company expenses paid with a company credit card will have to be reported to your manager as soon as possible and **refunded** in full within 14 days.